TheWidlarzGroup/react-native-video-player/.github/PULL_REQUEST_TEMPLATE.md

 The following steps will help get your PR merged quickly:

 - Update the documentation
-If you've added new functionality, update the README.md with an entry for your prop or event.
+If you've added new functionality, update the documentation with an entry for your prop or event.
 The entry should be inserted in alphabetical order.

 - Provide an example of how to test the change